• Skip to main content

 While aria-hidden="true" can be helpful in some use cases, in other instances it should not be used because it is removing necessary functionality from your web page.

-Additionally, it is important to note that aria-hidden="true" hides both the element it is applied to and all of it’s child elements.
+Additionally, it is important to note that aria-hidden="true" hides both the element it is applied to and all of its child elements.
 Using aria-hidden="false" will not re-expose the element to assistive technology if any of its parents specify aria-hidden="true".

 Relevant WCAG 2.1 Success Criteria